 Honestly, you could even just bring lunch out to your backyard picnic table for the change of scenery.

-If you don’t want to splurge on a red gingham table cloth or camp cutlery for the full effect, tie a clean white sheet over the table to create a romantic feel.
+If you don’t want to splurge on a red gingham table cloth or camp cutlery for the full effect, tie a clean white sheet over the picnic table.
+This instantly creates a more romantic setting.

 The key is to make the experience feel out of the ordinary.

-One of most enjoyable things to do when you’re on vacation is to take in the scenery and really experience the nuances of a destination as you drive long.
+One of most enjoyable things to do when you’re on vacation is to take in the scenery.

 So, for this staycation idea, the challenge is to slow down and really see what’s going on.